Workplace Health and Safety

 Avoiding Workplace Incidents After the Holidays

 The time right after the holiday season, though, might not be so great.
 Workplace accidents tend to be higher right after everyone comes back to work after an extended break.
 This makes raising awareness about workplace accidents after the holidays and how to avoid them an important topic for any workplace.
+It's crucial to understand that the transition from a relaxed holiday mindset to a focused work environment can be challenging for many employees.

 The New Year Is Perfect for Safety Reviews